 4. Don’t re-gift an item from someone in the same social/work/church/club/circle.
 You don’t know who gave the person the gift in the first place.
 Let’s say you re-gift a scarf to Elise.
 Then Liv runs into Elise one day at Starbucks wearing the scarf you gave and says, “Wow, this is wild!
 I love that scarf.
 In fact I gave the exact one to Katie for Christmas.”
 The conversation that will take place about you over the next few minutes is one that you’re going to be glad you aren’t around to hear.

 5. Don’t re-gift an item that you haven’t thoroughly checked.
 If you looked at the item, knew you didn’t like it or wouldn’t use it, and immediately put it in your gift closet without checking the item for use, damage, and such, don’t re-gift it.
 I once received a waffle iron that looked brand-new.
 However, when I took it out of the perfectly intact-looking packaging inside the factory box, there were vegetable-oil residue and dried bits of waffle in the inside corners of the machine.
 Things are really hard to fit perfectly back into boxes after they’ve been taken out, so I’ll give this person credit.
 She was good at making things look new; however, her “wash thoroughly before re-gifting it” skills were lacking.
-The boys were really excited for me to make waffles, so I hand-scoured the machine three times and then made waffles!
+The boys were really excited for me to make waffles, so I hand-scoured the machine and then made waffles!

-When It’s OK to Re-gift, and The Etiquette of How to Do It Graciously
+When It’s OK to Re-gift, and the Etiquette of How to Do It Graciously

 1. If you own something that you would buy for the person(s) if you saw it in the store because it’s perfect for them, it’s OK to re-gift it to them.
 Remove all the tags that identify the store, so the recipient can’t try to return the item.
 Why?
 Because it’s probably past the 30- to 90-day return time limit that almost all stores apply to items.
 Also, make sure the gift is in perfect condition, and then place it in a plain box.
 Plain boxes are available year-round at most big-box stores in the gift-wrapping department.

 2. Better yet, buy them a small new gift, and give them the re-gifted item as a bonus present.
 The re-gifted item didn’t cost you a thing, so why not give it freely?
 After giving them the new item, pass along the re-gifted item, letting them know the story behind it and that, when you received it, you thought of them.
 As long as the item is something that is very “them,” they’ll probably be happy about their bonus present!
-(You can find just the thing for that first gift in the Perfect Little Gifts department of the Manners Mentor Boutique.
-Check it out!)

-The Etiquette of Receiving an Item You Feel/Know is Re-gifted
+The Etiquette of Receiving an Item You Feel/Know Is Re-gifted